SatoriCyber/terraform-provider-satori/docs/resources/datastore.md

 Optional:

 - **credentials** (Block List, Max: 1) Root user credentials (see [below for nested schema](#nestedblock--satori_auth_settings--credentials))
-- **enable_personal_access_token** (Boolean) Enables Satori Personal Access Token authentication for this data store. to be able using personal access token for authentication to this data store - data store temporary credentials must be enabled and the current account should enabled the personal access token (see Account setting page in Satori application).
+- **enable_personal_access_token** (Boolean) Enables Satori Personal Access Token authentication for this data store. to be able using personal access token for authentication on this data store - data store temporary credentials must be enabled and personal access token feature should be enabled for the current account (see Account setting page in Satori platform).
 Defaults to `false`.
 - **enabled** (Boolean) Enables Satori Data Store authentication.
 Defaults to `false`.

 <a id="nestedblock--satori_auth_settings--credentials"></a>